datastax/dsbulk/manual/settings.md

 If not specified, the loader will apply a strict one-to-one mapping between the source fields and the database table.
 If that is not what you want, then you must supply an explicit mapping.

-Mappings should be specified as a HOCON map of the following form:
+Mappings should be specified as a HOCON map (https://github.com/typesafehub/config/blob/master/HOCON.md) of the following form:

 - Indexed data sources: `0 = col1, 1 = col2, 2 = col3`, where `0`, `1`, `2`, etc. are the zero-based indices of fields in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.
 - Mapped data sources: `fieldA = col1, fieldB = col2, fieldC = col3`, where `fieldA`, `fieldB`, `fieldC`, etc. are field names in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.

 The exact type of mapping to use depends on the connector being used.
 Some connectors can only produce indexed records; others can only produce mapped ones, while others are capable of producing both indexed and mapped records at the same time.
 Refer to the connector's documentation to know which kinds of mapping it supports.

-Defaults to **""**.
+Default: **&lt;unspecified&gt;**.

 #### -h,--driver.hosts _&lt;string&gt;_